datacarpentry/astronomy-python/_episodes/07-plot.md

 In this notebook, we'll take the results from previous lessons and use them to make a figure that tells a compelling scientific story.

-## Outline
+> ## Outline

-Here are the steps in this notebook:
+>

-1. Starting with the figure from the previous notebook, we'll add annotations to present the results more clearly.
+> 1. Starting with the figure from the previous notebook, we'll add
+> annotations to present the results more clearly.
+>

-2. The we'll see several ways to customize figures to make them more appealing and effective.
+> 2. The we'll see several ways to customize figures to make them more
+> appealing and effective.
+>

-3. Finally, we'll see how to make a figure with multiple panels or subplots.
+> 3. Finally, we'll see how to make a figure with multiple panels or subplots.

-After completing this lesson, you should be able to

-* Design a figure that tells a compelling story.

-* Use Matplotlib features to customize the appearance of figures.

-* Generate a figure with multiple subplots.
+{: .checklist}

 ## Making Figures That Tell a Story